eerapheal/react-capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="Nelson Sakwa"></a>
+ I would like to thank (Nelson Sakwa)[https://www.behance.net/sakwadesignstudio] for his magical design

 > Give credit to everyone who inspired your codebase.

 I would like to thank...